By Hartwell James in 1899

 At the Battle of the Alamo, a few devoted Texans had taken refuge in an old church and were besieged by an overwhelming force of Mexicans.
 William B. Travis, their gallant commander, did all that mortal man could do to strengthen the place.
 The enemy made two unsuccessful attempts to scale the walls.
 On the third attempt, the Texans, whose ammunition was then exhausted, were overpowered.
 With clubbed guns, the survivors fought on until nearly their whole number was cut down.

-While Travis and his men were fighting for their lives, James W. Fannin and his force of about 350 were ordered to help them, but, Fannin had turned back his troops at the San Antonio River, failing to assist Travis and his men.
-Houston then ordered him to retreat back to Victoria.
-However, in route, they were attacked by the Mexican Cavalry on March 19, 1836.
+While Travis and his men were fighting for their lives, James W. Fannin and his force of about 350 were ordered to help them, but Fannin had turned back his troops at the San Antonio River, failing to assist Travis and his men.
+Houston then ordered him to retreat to Victoria.
+However, en route, they were attacked by the Mexican Cavalry on March 19, 1836.
 After a fierce fight known as the Battle of Coleto, the Texans were overwhelmed by the sheer numbers of Mexicans and surrendered the next day.
 They were escorted back to Goliad as prisoners.
 When Santa Anna received news that they had not been executed on the spot, he was furious and ordered that they be executed.
-On March 27th, the soldiers were divided into three groups, marched onto open prairie, and shot.
+On March 27th, the soldiers were divided into three groups, marched onto the open prairie, and shot.

 At the Battle of San Jacinto on April 21, 1836, Houston surprised Santa Anna and the Mexican forces during their afternoon siesta.
 Texas forces defeated them in less than 18 minutes.
 Badly beaten, Santa Anna was forced to sign the Treaty of Velasco, granting Texas independence.
 Although Houston stayed on briefly for negotiations, he soon returned to the United States for treatment of a wound to his ankle.